 Best Places to Stargaze in Our National Parks

-Thanks to light pollution and smog, 90% of the world’s population can no longer see the Milky Way, making our national parks celestial preserves.
+Thanks to light pollution and smog, 90 percent of the world’s population can no longer see the Milky Way, making our national parks celestial preserves.
 Next time you go camping, pack a pair of binoculars and enjoy the greatest show on earth.

 Photo By: BRYCE R. BRADFORD